Why Buy Direct From The Artist?

 All very ethereal, I know, but, if you think about it, creativity is a central force in our advancement as a species, and, at an individual level, art (be it music, performance, the written/ spoken word or visual art) directly impacts upon our lives in very real ways.
 Art can inspire and uplift us or bring a tear to the eye.
 Art can relight old memories or carry us away to wondrous places.
 Art even impacts on our physiology in tangible, measurable ways.
 And, of course, art can transform stale, bleak physical spaces into vibrant and exciting (or calming and relaxing) environments.
 We all need art - it makes us happier, healthier, better people.

-With this in mind, it goes without saying that artists rely heavily on the support of those who appreciate what they do, many of whom would no doubt be disturbed to realise that very little, if any, of the proceeds of their purchase may flow through to the actual artist who created the piece.
+With this in mind, it goes without saying that artists rely heavily on the support of those who appreciate what they do, many of whom would no doubt be disturbed to realise that, frequently, very little, if any, of the proceeds of their purchase may flow through to the actual artist who created the piece.
 In fact, in the worst cases, your purchase may be supporting those who steal artists' livelihoods by selling their work without permission.

 It's often not possible, of course, to establish whether the seller of an artist's work has the legal right to do so.
 They may be art thieves who have simply scraped the image from the web, or purchased from an intermediary with a licence that precludes resale (restricting any earnings by the artist to almost nothing).
 Or, they may be legitimate resellers of the image or print, performing a useful service legitimately marketing and handling logistics for artists and reimbursing the creators of the work fairly for their efforts.